r160v/dht/README.md

 # User interface

 The tables are updated automatically when values are inserted or removed.
 Values are shown in ascending order, regardless of insertion order.
-The application has been tested in MacOS and Ubuntu, being the graphical interface different, as shown below:
+The application has been tested on MacOS and Ubuntu, being the graphical interface different, as shown below:

 - MacOS